2023 Solar Incentives Guide for Mendota Heights, MN - Tax Credits & Rebates

 Federal Solar Incentives

-When people think of solar incentives, federal incentives are likely the first thing that comes to mind.
-The solar incentive that you may be most familiar with is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of your solar system's cost.

-Your local Mendota Heights solar panel installer can give you more information about the ITC and how it may apply to your situation.
+Your local Mendota Heights solar panel installation expert can provide you with more information about the ITC and how it may apply to your situation.

 State & Local Solar Incentives

-Federal solar incentives are not your only option; tax credits, rebates and more may be offered at the local or state level.
-Certain incentives are offered for only a limited time, while others are ongoing.
-Your local solar incentives might come from the Minnesota government, or from your specific county or municipality.
+There are often state solar incentives available in addition to federal ones.
+Rebates, tax credits and more might be available at a more local level.
+Some incentives are ongoing, while others are offered for only a limited time.
+Your local incentives might come from the Minnesota government, or from your specific county or municipality.

 Next Steps for Installing Solar in Mendota Heights

-Nationwide solar energy use has increased enormously in the last 15 years, in part due to the growth in the number of solar incentives.
-You may get these incentives from your local utility company, the Minnesota government or the federal government.
-When you're prepared to make the switch to solar energy, talking to your local Mendota Heights solar panel installation expert is a great first step.
+Nationwide solar energy use has increased enormously in the last 15 years, in part thanks to the proliferation of solar incentives.
+You might receive these incentives from your local utility company, the Minnesota government or the federal government.
+We suggest talking to your local Mendota Heights solar installation company for more information about these incentives and to be sure that you're getting all the money you can for your solar panels.

 EcoWatch's Mendota Heights, MN Solar Incentives FAQs